How to read your Annual Member Statement

 Investment Earnings shows the net return (or loss) for the year.
 This is the net movement in value of your investment over the year, less any indirect fees or taxes.
 (Read more about this below).

 Closing balance is the balance at the end of the financial year (ending 30 June 2021).
 Please note, this is not your current balance.

 Accessing your super

 Your account balance is broken into different components in the ‘Access Your Money’ section.

 Preserved means you can only withdraw this money if you meet a condition of release.

-Unrestricted non-preserved means you can withdraw without restriction.
+Unrestricted non-preserved benefits are the funds in your account that you can withdraw without restriction.

 Your insurance details

-Future Super only provides voluntary insurance, and never gives members default insurance.
+Future Super provides insurance on an opt-in basis only, i.e., we do not automatically provide members with default insurance.
 If you have cover with us, it will appear in the Insurance Cover section and state your policy type and coverage amount.